-School-based staff members are required to follow all relevant procedures such as conducting IEP meetings, maintaining up-to-date IEP paperwork, and ensuring service delivery that follows those mandated in student IEPs.
+School-based staff members are required to follow all relevant procedures such as progress monitoring, conducting IEP meetings, maintaining up-to-date IEP paperwork, and ensuring service delivery that follows those mandated in student IEPs including documenting all services provided to students as aligned to what is in the students' IEP.
 The CSI Director of Special Education is available to school staff for technical assistance and consultation.
 In addition, the CSI Student Services Department provides required and optional professional developments for charter school special education teachers as appropriate or when mandated by federal/state rule changes.